Arizard/less-coffee-hugo/content/resume.md

 <span class="has-text-centered">

-A Sydney based software engineer who has 1.5 years of experience in a software engineering role and 4 years of experience working in telecommunications.
+A Sydney-based software engineer experienced in discovery, design and implementation of service oriented architecture projects.

 </span>